SeBassTian23/ESP32-WeatherStation/README.md

 ![Weather Station](./img/weather-station.jpg)

-Regular weather stations that can be purchased are covering temperature, rel. humidity, pressure, wind direction and speed, perhaps rainfall.
-But parameters like particle count or AQI and UV-Index are harder to find or more expensive, yet these parameters are important when it comes to health.
-Wind direction and speed are not too hard to add, if somebody is interested, but the main focus is on the less common parameters.
-The Weather Station is recording all results on a SD card as well as sending the data via Wifi and a REST API to a Weather Station App.
-The SD card is meant as a backup in case Wifi or server are not available, whereas the data transmitted via Wifi is for viewing the current data in a more convenient way (not opening the station every time).
-There are more energy efficient ways of transferring the data from the station, but the idea was to have a station, that doesn't require a receiver to further distribute or process the data indoors.
-Also, the goal was to run it of battery and solar power, to allow it to be placed in any location, without having to connect it to a wired power source.
+Regular weather stations that can be purchased cover temperature, rel. humidity, pressure, wind direction, and speed, perhaps rainfall.
+But parameters like particle count or AQI and UV-Index are harder to find or more expensive, yet these parameters are important for health.
+If somebody is interested, wind direction and speed are not too hard to add, but the main focus is on the less common parameters.
+The Weather Station is recording all results on an SD card as well as sending the data via Wi-Fi and a REST API to a Weather Station App.
+The SD card is meant as a backup in case Wi-Fi or servers are not available, whereas the data transmitted via Wi-Fi is for viewing the current data in a more convenient way (not opening the station every time).
+There are more energy-efficient ways of transferring the data from the station, but the idea was to have a station, that doesn't require a receiver to distribute further or process the data indoors.
+Also, the goal was to run it on battery and solar power, to allow it to be placed in any location, without having to connect it to a wired power source.

 ## Hardware Components